All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 similarly their palace in Genazzano was linked by a bridge to a garden designed in a former defensive bastion.

-S. Pio - the inscription granting indulgence which was dictated by Pope Pius II
+S. Pio: inscription granting indulgence which was dictated by Pope Pius II

 Museo Nazionale Romano: IInd century AD floor mosaic from a Roman villa near Genazzano depicting heads of a young satyr and Pan in a complex geometric frame